webprofusion/certify-docs/docs/dns/validation.md

 - The app will create/update the target TXT record and values, using the DNS credentials/API selection you have specified for the target domain/DNS zone.

 It's also possible to redirect multiple sources to one destination subdomain using a non-wildcard target e.g. a rule definition of `*.example.com:auth.example.org` would translate `_acme-challenge.www.example.com` to `_acme-challenge.auth.example.org`, ignoring the subdomain.
 This means all of your TXT updates can use the same TXT record but support for this will vary by DNS provider.

+### Domain Match Rules
+For certificates that require multiple authorizations across different domain (e.g. different DNS providers/zones or a mix of HTTP and DNS validation) you can use the `Domain Match Rule` to specify which domains/subdomains should be matched for the given authorization configuration.
+These are optional and *only* used if you have multiple authorization configurations for the same certificate.
+To match all subdomains of a domain use a wildcard `*.example.com` or to match only a single specific domain/subdomain identifier use `subdomain.example.com`, multiple rules can be supplied as semicolon separated.

 ## Other DNS Validation Methods